DaftBeowulf/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+   a: O(1) -- performs one execution regardless of current Queue length

 2. What is the runtime complexity of `dequeue`?
+   a: O(1) -- performs one execution regardless of current Queue length

 3. What is the runtime complexity of `len`?
+   a: O(n) -- loop through the length of the LinkedList used for storage before returning a value

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap